-This is the question posed over coffee by a couple of PCA members in early 2012.
+This is the question posed over coffee by a couple of Porsche Club of America members in early 2012.
 The answer we arrived at was to raise money in his name for a cause in which he believed – All Children’s Hospital in St. Petersburg.
 But how to do that?

 Well, if golf junkies will pay money to play with their professional heroes, why wouldn’t car junkies pay to play with their professional auto racing heroes?

-In 2016, Beall’s Department Stores and Tervis Tumblers provided some fabulous gifts for Pro’s and participants, while CSI Construction Services and Parathyroid joined as Sponsors.
-Pro’s Mark Wilkins and Ethan Low joined us as the new conflict with the IMSA Breakfast with the Champions prevented some of our loyal Pro’s, who were Sebring winners, from participating.
-Despite the mad scramble to balance 14 teams with pro’s, we had another successful event.
-We raise over $65,300, putting our 5 year total over the $200,000 mark, with over $180,000 in just the last 3 years.
+In 2016, CSI Construction Services and Parathyroid joined as Sponsors.
+Pros Mark Wilkins, Daniel Morad, and Ethan Low joined us, while the IMSA Breakfast with the Champions created a conflict which prevented some of our loyal Pros, including Sebring winners, from participating.
+Despite the mad scramble to balance 14 teams with pros, we had another successful event.
+We raised more than $65,300, putting our five year total over the $200,000 mark, with more than $180,000 in just the last three years.